joshuaBE/plexus/README.markdown

     >> dg = Digraph[1,2, 2,3, 2,4, 4,5, 6,4, 1,6]
     => Graphy::Digraph[[2, 3], [1, 6], [2, 4], [4, 5], [1, 2], [6, 4]]

-A few properties of the graph
+A few properties of the graph we just created:

     >> dg.directed?
     => true